Olivert75/personal_project/README.md

 - [x]  Clean data
 - [x]  Features need to be turned into numbers
 - [x]  Categorical features or discrete features need to be numbers that represent those categories
-- [x]  Continuous features may need to be standardized to compare like datatypes
 - [x]  Address missing values, data errors, unnecessary data, renaming
 - [x]  Split data into train, validate, and test samples Using Python Scripting Program (Jupyter Notebook)